tiye/coffee-pattern/README.md

 Read `test.Spec.coffee` to see the cases supported.
 Read `pattern.coffee` to see how this function works.
+Run tests with `npm test` with Jasmine and CoffeeScript.

 This is a simple and dirty solution, send me PRs if you have better ideas :)